uoeo-team-unity/lms/README.md

 }
 ```

-You'll then be able to start the application via the debugger
+You will then be able to start the application via the debugger.

+Start the application via the debugger in Visual Studio Code.

-The app should be running on http://127.0.0.1:5002
+The application should be running at [http://127.0.0.1:5002](http://127.0.0.1:5002).

 </details>

 <details>
 <summary>Other editors</summary>

+If you are using other code editors, you can run the application using the following command:
 ```bash
 flask --app lms.app run
 ```

-The app should be running on http://127.0.0.1:5000
+The application should be running at [http://127.0.0.1:5000](http://127.0.0.1:5000).
 </details>

 <br>